The Govetts Leap Lookout near Blackheath in the Blue Mountains offers spectacular views across the Grose Valley.

 Around the lookout are several short and long hiking trails, one of them leading to the Barrow Lookout from where you can see the Bridal Veil Falls from close by.

 Govetts Leap Lookout

-The panoramic views across the immense Grose Valley, surrounded by huge, vertical sandstone cliffs and waterfalls.
+The panoramic views across the immense Grose Valley, surrounded by huge, vertical sandstone cliffs and waterfalls are very impressive.
 The Grose Valley is home to several rivers and creeks, such as the Grose River and Govetts Creek.

 The Bridal Veil Falls (or simply Govett’s Leap) can clearly be seen from the lookout looking in a south-west direction.

-Walking Trails and Sights around Govetts Leap Lookout
+Walking Tracks and Sights around Govetts Leap

 Several bushwalking trails exist around the Govetts Leap Lookout, some of them long and some of them much shorter.